georgealways/lil-gui/README.md

 # lil-gui

 Makes a floating panel for controllers on the web.
-A drop-in replacement and total rewrite of [dat.gui](https://github.com/dataarts/dat.gui) by its original author.
+Works as a drop-in replacement for [dat.gui](https://github.com/dataarts/dat.gui).

 ```js
 import GUI from 'lil-gui';